 Yearly Eye Health Exams

 Why do we have annual eye exam recalls?
 Why not every 2 or 3 years?
-It has long been the Beartooth Vision Center policy to remind our patients to come in for their eye examinations on a yearly schedule.
-We do this to ensure that our patient’s eyes are healthy, as many significant eye conditions have no symptoms.
+It is the Beartooth Vision Center policy to remind our patients to come in for their eye examinations on a yearly schedule.
+This ensures that our patient’s eyes are healthy, as many significant eye conditions have no symptoms.
 Because a poor fitting contact lens can be sight-threatening and because we want our patients to be aware of the newest lens technology, we also see our contact lens patients each year.
 After their annual eye exam the vast majority of all of our patients see better – sometimes much better – with their updated glasses and contact lens prescriptions.
 We believe it is important that our patients have the opportunity to improve their visual clarity once a year.
 It can change your life.
 Wouldn’t it be nice to have the option to hear better, to improve your sense of taste or smell, or to heighten your sense of touch once a year?
 It is truly wonderful that it is possible to do this so easily with your sight – and all it takes is scheduling an annual eye examination.

 Depending on the results of the annual eye examination, additional testing may be required.
 The doctor will discuss with you the nature of any visual or eye health problems found and explain available treatment options.
 In some cases, referral for consultation or treatment by an eye specialist may be indicated, but this is rare.
 With the instruments we have in our office, many eye conditions can be treated and monitored here at Beartooth Vision Center.